drampas/test-repo/README.md

 # Test
-tryig git for the first time
+trying git for the first time